 Common cuckoo chicks will push their host’s young out of their nest.

 Upon hatching, the common cuckoo chick will push the host bird’s eggs or live young out of the nest.
-It’s normally able to do so because the cuckoo chick usually hatches before the host’s young.
-In the event that the host’s chicks hatch first, the larger, stronger cuckoo chick forcibly evicts the host’s young from the nest.
-According to popular consensus, cuckoo chicks evict the host’s chicks in order to monopolize food and attention.
+It’s normally able to do so because the cuckoo chick typically hatches before the host’s young.
+If the host’s chicks hatch first, the larger and stronger cuckoo chick will forcibly evict the host’s young from the nest.
 Common cuckoo chicks require a significant amount of food and fare poorly if they have to share food resources.

 Ecological and Cultural Importance